Ebenlight/Ebenlight.github.io/README.md

 This template is set up to showcase your best work.
 You can easily customize the project cards in the `index.html` file.

-### Project Title One
-*A brief description of your project, the tools used, and the key insights derived.*

-### Project Title Two
-*A brief description of your project, the tools used, and the key insights derived.*

-### Project Title Three
-*A brief description of your project, the tools used, and the key insights derived.*
+### Cardiovascular Disease Analysis
+*To analyze the cardiovascular dataset to identify key risk factors and determine which patients are at higher risk of developing heart disease.
+.*

+### Manufacturing Light down time Analysis
+*The analysis focuses on tracking downtime per batch and evaluating how downtime changes across production cycles..*

+### Cafe Sales Analysis
+*To analyze sales performance and customer engagement in order to identify growth opportunities, improve product quality, and increase overall business visibility and revenue.
+*

 ## 🛠️ Skills

 Update the `index.html` file to reflect your personal technical skillset.
 The template is organized into key categories:

-- **Data Visualization**: Power BI, Tableau, Matplotlib, etc.
+- **Data Visualization**: Power BI,
-- **Data Analysis**: SQL, Python (Pandas), R, Excel, etc.
+- **Data Analysis**: SQL,Excel, etc.
 - **Data Modeling**: Power Query, DAX, Star Schema Design, etc.
-- **Tools**: List any other relevant tools like Power BI Service, specific cloud platforms, etc.

 ## 💡 How to Use This Template